local-ch/lhs/README.md

 With `includes` or `includes_all` (to enforce fetching all remote objects for paginated endpoints), LHS ensures that all matching and explicitly linked resources are loaded and merged.

-Including linked resources/records is heavily influenced by [http://guides.rubyonrails.org/active_record_class_querying](http://guides.rubyonrails.org/active_record_class_querying.html#eager-loading-associations) and you should read it to understand this feature in all it's glo
+Including linked resources/records is heavily influenced by [http://guides.rubyonrails.org/active_record_class_querying](http://guides.rubyonrails.org/active_record_class_querying.html#eager-loading-associations) and you should read it to understand this feature in all it's glory.

 #### Ensure the whole linked collection is included: includes_all